d-a-s-h-o/chat/README.md

 ## Licence :copyright:
 You can replicate, modify, and/or distribute this code, and others freely.
-You do not need to refer to us, but this is generally frowned upon.
-Personally though - we don't care.
+You do not need to refer to me, but this is generally frowned upon.
+Personally though - I don't care.

-:shield: **We do ask though** that you inform us of any security flaws/improvements you find or make to our work.
+:shield: **I do ask though** that you inform me of any security flaws/improvements you find or make to my work.
 This is important to help keep everyone safe. :shield:

 ## Brief of The Project & Team
 ### The Onionz Project :computer_mouse: